structurizr/dsl/docs/language-reference.md

 healthCheck <name> <url> [interval] [timeout]
 ```

-The interval is a number of seconds, and the timeout is a number of milliseconds.
+The interval is a number of seconds (default 60s), and the timeout is a number of milliseconds (default 0ms).

 ### element